tweag/nickel/doc/manual/typing.md

 ### Take-away

-The type system of Nickel has a few basic types (`Dyn`, `Num`, `Str`, and `Bool`) and type constructors for lists, records, enums and functions.
+The type system of Nickel has usual basic types (`Dyn`, `Num`, `Str`, and `Bool`) and type constructors for lists, records, enums and functions.
 Nickel features generics via polymorphism, introduced by the `forall` keyword.
 A type can not only be generic in other types, but records and enums types can also be generic in their tail.
 The tail is delimited by `|`.

 ## Interaction between statically typed and dynamically typed code